Important Information Regarding Roanoke College Summer Internships for Academic Credit!

 Many employers post internship opportunities on MaroonNet, some of which are PAID.
 Not all of these opportunities are in the local area to the College - some are in other cities, states, or abroad.
 Additionally, through vendor partners, when you do an internship search on MaroonNet, you also get results from several other national job/internship posting sites at the same time.
 MaroonNet has DIFFERENT LOG-IN PAGES FOR CURRENT STUDENTS AND ALUMNI.
-Current students should visit https://webapps.roanoke.edu/maroonnetlogin and use their RC user name and password to enter.
-Once you are at this page, you should consider saving it as a Favorite, as it is your log-in page for each time you wish to use MaroonNet.
+Current students should visit http://www.roanoke.edu/maroonnet and use their RC user name and password to enter.
+Once you are at this page, you should consider bookmarking the page, as it is your log-in page for each time you wish to use MaroonNet.
 IF YOU HAVE DIFFICULTIES, CONTACT CAREER SERVICES AT 540-375-2303.

 Employers post internship opportunities on LinkedIn, which you may access directly at this link: https://www.linkedin.com/jobs/internship-jobs/